• Skip to main content

 I’m not sure if I mentioned this yet, but Rob is already signed up for the Williams Route 66 Marathon in Tulsa on November 22nd.
 We are planning to coordinate it with a trip to see his sister’s family in Arkansas.
 So the question for me is, will I do the half or the full (or neither)?
 Well, as of right now I am going to give myself some more time to decide about that.
 I hope to decide by early August so I will have enough time to train.

-I am also planning to sign up for the Baltimore half-marathon on October 17th.
-I won’t follow a specific plan for this race, but I think if I keep doing what I am doing and build my mileage a bit more I will be ready for this.
+Also, I am planning to sign up for the Baltimore half-marathon on October 17th.
+I won’t follow a specific plan for this race.
+I think if I keep doing what I am doing and build my mileage a bit more I will be ready for this.

 Lately, my weeks have involved 1 rest day, 1-2 strength days, 1 longer run, 1 harder run, and 2-3 easy runs.
 Also a few sessions of core work and a yoga class every 1-2 weeks.
 I think I will be able to take that plan and modify it each week based on my goals and how I am feeling.
-I have also been running a lot more hills now that I moved, and I think that is helping my strength quite a bit too, so I will be keeping that up.
+Ever since I moved I have also been running a lot more hills.
+I think that is helping my strength quite a bit too, so I will be keeping that up.

-How have you learned from the past with your running and training?
+How do you learn from the past with your running and training?

 Have you found yourself making the same mistakes over and over?